MartijnDevNull/beefybellpeppers/index.md

 ### Welcome to the bellpeppers & beef rule page!

-  Be friendly and nice to each other.
+- Be friendly and nice to each other.
 Lets all have a good time listening to good music._

-  Please don't stay afk for too long or you'll eventually get kicked of the stage._
+- Please don't stay afk for too long or you'll eventually get kicked of the stage._

 ### Genres

-  The genres we play here are mostly hip-hop, electronic & jazz, but were open to anything thats good stuff.
+- The genres we play here are mostly hip-hop, electronic & jazz, but were open to anything thats good stuff.
 No watered down
   commercial pop/edm please.
-  If you're joining into an active session, try to catch the vibe of the music being played and go with that.
+  f you're joining into an active session, try to catch the vibe of the music being played and go with that.

 ### Admins & Mods

 **jan**

-   From germany, so mostly active when its night
+- From germany, so mostly active when its night

-   _spotify:user:sodashaq_
+- _spotify:user:sodashaq_